-My name is Elizabeth, and I'm the plant based (soon-to-be) bride!
-I'm just your average 23 year old Canadian, in the midst of planning my wedding to (and with) my incredible fiancé, Jason.
+My name is Elizabeth, and I'm the Plant Based Bride!
+I'm just your average 25 year old Canadian, living in wedded bliss with my incredible husband, Jason.

 Jason works as an audio and mix engineer and I'm a performer in Musical Theatre.
 We met when Jason was A1 (head audio technician) for two musicals I was performing in, and fell in love shortly after.
 The rest is history!